Code-Institute-Submissions/wakey001-Endless-Rock-Paper-Scissors_FebResub/README.md

 ### Unfixed Bugs
 * The game works 100% of the time but there till is a slight glitch which at this time is still present whereby after clicking a button eg scissors sometimes it does not display the choice for the user, this is not the case for the computer and the scoreboard still operates as intended.
 I am hoping to iron this out before the deadline.![UserChoice Glitch](https://user-images.githubusercontent.com/83303996/139594642-0dc976cb-eb2c-4edb-b97c-63c68f7aeade.PNG)

-This has now been fixed.
-The issue was if you clicked on the Icon within the button It would not show the users choice as the icon had no value.
-This was fixed by giving the icon the same id as its corresponding button.

 ***
 ### Technologies Used